Standard library

 Module Integer

-## Returns the smallest of the two arguments.
+## Returns the smaller of the two arguments.

-## Returns the biggest of the two arguments.
+## Returns the bigger of the two arguments.

 max_value content integer

-## a value that is never inferior to `min_value`.
+## Applies a lower cap on `n`, and returns a value that is never smaller

 min_value content integer